 Does homework improve grades?

-Other research has shown that homework can help students develop good study habits, time management, and critical thinking skills.
+Research has shown that homework can help students develop good study habits, time management, and critical thinking skills.
 Homework can also help students learn how to set goals, solve problems, and think creatively.

-So while there is no guarantee that homework will always lead to better grades, it can be a valuable tool in helping your child succeed in school.
+So, while there is no guarantee that homework will always lead to better grades, it can be a valuable tool in helping your child succeed in school.

 Does homework affect mental health?

-It is no secret that too much homework can lead to unhealthy stress and anxiety levels in students.
+It is no secret that too much homework can lead to unhealthy stress and anxiety in students.
 A study by the American Psychological Association found that homework is the most significant source of stress for teenagers.
 But what about the impact of homework on younger children?

 While it is difficult to measure the impact of homework on mental health directly, there are some indirect indicators that it can be harmful.
 For example, a study from Duke University found that elementary school students who did more than an hour of homework per night were more likely to have symptoms of attention problems and ADHD.